nh-server/Kurisu/cogs/assistance-cmds/mset9crash.3ds.md

 If you are at Section II Step 10 with MSET9 Play Store:

-Be sure you are choosing the [proper console model](https://3ds.hacks.guide/images/3dsmodels.png) and system firmware version.
+Be sure files from MSET9 zip are properly extracted onto SD card like guide image and you are choosing the [proper console model](https://3ds.hacks.guide/images/3dsmodels.png) and system firmware version.
 If you are sure it is correct, you'll need extra SD card that's 32GB or smaller and follow [here](https://wiki.hacks.guide/wiki/3DS:MSET9_fresh).